 Asked if “mandatory but not compulsory”, was as meaningless a phrase as ‘Brexit means Brexit,’ Taoiseach Leo Varadkar said that wasn’t for him to say.

-When asked if he thought Ms Fitzgerald had told the truth about the Garda controversy, he said Fine Gael had lost “too many good ministers to the endless search for ‘truth in government’.
-If there’s any more truth,” he snapped, “there won’t be any more government!”
+When asked if he thought Ms Fitzgerald had told the truth about the Garda controversy, he said telling the truth in government is “neither mandatory nor compulsory”.
+Fine Gael have lost too many good ministers to the endless search for truth in government, he observed, and if there’s any more truth, there won’t be any more government!

-Before leaving the podium, Mr. Varadkar declined to answer a question from a well known music magazine about his apparent resemblance to ‘Mr. Bean’.
+Before leaving the podium, Mr. Varadkar declined to answer a question from a well known music magazine about his strong visual resemblance to Rowan Atkinson’s comic character, ‘Mr. Bean‘.